 of diplomats - but they could not confirm those reports, said news

+agency AFP.
 Maria Zakharova, the Russian foreign ministry's spokeswoman, denied reports about the school closure on Friday morning.
+Lisa Monaco, Mr Obama's homeland security adviser, said:

+intelligence collection.
+"We are expelling those 35 intelligence officers and their families and shutting down that intelligence collection activity."
+She added: "We are prepared for retaliatory steps the Russian government may take."
 The Russian Embassy in Washington said a plane was being sent from Moscow to pick up those who had been expelled.

 A spokesman said: "For